Raptors vs Hornets Prediction — AI Finds CAN'T MISS NBA Lines & Props (Nov 29)

 Toronto vs Charlotte Prop Picks (AI)

-AI algorithm Remi is pouring through loads of data on each line.
-In fact, anytime the Raptors and Hornets play there’s always several intriguing angles to key in on.
-Not to mention games played at Spectrum Center in Nov rarely follow normal, predictable betting trends.
+Remi is pouring through mountains of stats on each line.
+In fact, anytime the Raptors and Hornets play there’s always several intriguing trends to key in on.
+Not to mention games played at Spectrum Center in Nov almost always follow normal, predictable betting trends.

 Toronto vs Charlotte Prediction (AI)

-Remi, our AI sports wizard, has been pouring over mountains of data from every angle between the Raptors and Hornets and using recursive machine learning and industry leading AI to analyze the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over exorbitant amounts of data from every facet between the Raptors and Hornets and using recursive machine learning and kick-ass AI to boil down the data to a single cover probability.

-The Algorithm has been most fixated on the growing weight knucklehead sportsbettors often put on coaching factors between a Raptors team going up against a possibly improved Hornets team.
-We’ve found the true game analytics might reflect a strong lean against one Vegas line specifically.
+Interestingly enough, the data has been most watching on the unproportionally assigned factor human bettors often put on coaching factors between a Raptors team going up against a possibly strong Hornets team.
+In reality, the true game analytics appear to reflect a strong lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our NBA AI picks for FREE now.